The Spirit of '76 (pinball): Design and layout

 Unlike a typical pinball table the legs extend further up the cabinet, almost reaching the metal sides at the top of the cabinet.
 The backbox uses a design based on the USA flag, but the sides of the backbox are plain white, and the cabinet is plain blue.

 The layout is very similar to Gottlieb's 1972 Flying Carpet, with geometry adjusted including moving the slingshots up to create in-lanes.
 At the top of the machine are four 1-9-7-6 rollovers.
 Below these are the S-P-I-R-I-T targets which can be hit by bouncing the ball from the 3 pop bumpers just below them.
 Further down the machine are two side-kickers, and just above the flippers are two triangular slingshots (which the manual for the game calls bumpers).

 In a 2-player game the machine could recall game conditions from one ball to the next, which was impossible on an EM machine.

 The operator could set it to be played as a 3 or 5 ball game.

-The only other pinball table produced by this company was Lucky Draw in 1978.
+The only other pinball games produced by this company were Lucky Draw and Space Fantasy, both cocktail models, in 1978.